 Romancing the Throne

 Libby and Charlotte Weston have always gone to different schools, but a scandal at Libby’s old school pushes her into Charlotte’s world.
-Charlotte feels obligated to bring Libby into the popular crowd–some of Britain’s wealthiest and most posh teenagers.
+Charlotte feels obligated to bring Libby into the popular crowd, which has some of Britain’s wealthiest and most posh teenagers.
 The group even includes Prince Edward, the future king of England.

 Charlotte has had her eye on the young ruler for a while.
 When Libby falls for Edward, it’s a big problem.
 The whole “sisters before misters” rule doesn’t seem to apply here.
 Sibling rivalry and young love make Romancing the Throne a teen romance like no other.